 The new Stockton playground and skate park has just opened and it’s amazing.
 Dubbed the South Stockton Active Hub, it’s located in Griffiths Park in Stockton next to the ferry terminal so really easy to access if you’re coming via ferry.

 You’ll easily spot the playground as you approach by ferry or car.
 With great play equipment and skate facilities plus fantastic harbour views of Newcastle, it’s going to be a favourite with both kids and adults.

 The Active Hub consists of two separate sections.
 The playground featuring sand fill is one side and the concrete skate plaza is on the other.

 The playground suits a variety of ages.
 There’s a small play equipment for active toddlers who like climbing and going down small slides.

 For kids who like to climb, there’s climbing nets and spiderwebs to clamber on.

 There’s a really cool revolving rope spinning swing that seats four kids.
-The kids were having fun spinning and then falling off onto the soft sand.
+The kids were having fun spinning and then falling off.

 There’s also the two flying foxes that have a great view of Newcastle Harbour.

 A popular play item was the scoop and pulley system in which kids could scoop and dump sand.

 The two-storey slide is a hit with the kids and had a constant stream of kids climbing up to slide down

 Dividing the playground and skate park are shelters and barbecue facilities so parents can watch one kid play in the playground and another in the skatepark.
 The grass is a nice touch and feels great underfoot.

 Although there’s two large sheltered areas, seating is limited so bring picnic blankets or folding camp chairs.
 We’re predicting this will be a popular choice for kids birthday parties with the barbecue and picnic facilities.

 The skate park is set up as a street-style skate plaza and is popular with kids on scooters and skateboards.